felixnyamweya/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 2.4.0 =
+= 2.4.1 =

-(2019/07/18) Added an '@id' property to the Schema ImageObject and VideoObject markup.
+(2019/07/28) Fixed incorrect "Save draft" messages for the Schema description in the term and user Document SSO metabox.